Didisimmons/Flybody-gym/README.md

 * The background hero image for the instructors page is a photo from Marcos Paulo Prado from [unsplash](https://unsplash.com/photos/-k7WRj0E64Q).

 * The images of the instructors are taken from :

     - For Abayomi Daniels – Photo by Abdullah Ali from [unsplash](https://unsplash.com/photos/L2Nw-onZOX4).

     - For Faith Mola  –  Photo by  Samantha Hurley from burst [shopify](https://unsplash.com/photos/L2Nw-onZOX4).

     - For Chris Akagbu  –  Photo by karsten Winegeart from [unsplash](https://unsplash.com/photos/JfN0kpooAyw).

     - For Lilian Esoyo -  Photo by Madison Lavern from [unsplash](https://unsplash.com/photos/4gcqRf3-f2I).

     - For Keffi Chuku -  Photo by Omid Armin from [unsplash](https://unsplash.com/photos/89poi2aVXX0).

     - For Brenda Hynes  -  Photo by Alora Griffiths from [usplash](https://unsplash.com/photos/PLmA2IY8z3U).

     - For Brown Philip  -  Photo by Pikx by Panther from [pexels](https://www.pexels.com/photo/photo-of-man-with-muscular-body-1547248/).

-      - For Rita Baj- Photo by Styves Exantus from [pexels](https://www.pexels.com/photo/city-fashion-people-woman-8437651/).
+    - For Rita Baj - Photo by Styves Exantus from [pexels](https://www.pexels.com/photo/city-fashion-people-woman-8437651/).

 * On the Login page, the  hero image is taken from [pexels](https://www.pexels.com/photo/light-man-beach-people-6388377/) by Tima miroshnichenko.